colinfwalsh/StackOverflowUsers/README.md

 The app uses MVVM in order to handle all of the business logic that is not related to UI.
 Anything that has to do with downloading data, configuring models, or anything similar are handled by the ViewModels.
 Anything that requires knowledge of UIKit is handled by the respective views.

-## Extra Bonus
+## Extras

 I also went ahead and implemented Pagination into the app, so you can infinitely scroll and download new users when you reach the end of the list.
-I figured this would be a cool feature to implement and I wanted something unique to stand out from other applciants. **NOTE: Please be careful about scrolling too fast as you may overload the requests to StackOverflow.
+I figured this would be a cool feature to implement and I wanted something unique to stand out from other applicants. **NOTE: Please be careful about scrolling too fast as you may overload the requests to StackOverflow.
 This results in a 10 hour timeout if this happens.**

 ## Closing thoughts

 I had a great time with this project and hope you enjoyed looking at my submission.
 If you have any questions please feel free to email me with any concerns you have.
 Looking forward to your response!